k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 Click [here](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#sequences-tab) for instructions.

 ### II.
-Catalog — Adding the Sequence Classification to the Tables
+Catalog — Adding Sequence Classification to Tables

 Currently, the Catalog does not automatically identify the sequence fields.
 Thus, after a list of sequences has been set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences.
 Build the Catalog artifacts when completing the manual updates.

 Click [here](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#sequences-tab) for instructions.

-Fabric 8.3 onwards supports a [bulk edit](/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md) in the Catalog.
+[Bulk editing](/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md) in the Catalog is supported from Fabric V8.3 onwards.
 This feature simplifies adding Sequence classification to the tables, since you can create a bulk for each Sequence and update the tables accordingly.
 A separate bulk needs to be created on each Sequence.

 **Example: Adding the CUSTOMER_ID Sequence to all fields named 'CUSTOMER_ID' in the CRM DB**: